Upper Ramification Groups for Arbitrary Valuation Rings: Proof of

 It is clear that the ramification of a finite tame Galois extension of $K$ is logarithmically bounded by $\m_{\bar A}$.

 We prove that the ramification of a non-tame finite Galois extension $L/K$ is not logarithmically bounded by $\m_{\bar A}$.

 Let $p$ be the characteristic of the residue field $k$.
-Replacing $K$ by its finite tame extension, we may assume that we have a surjection $\Gal(L/K)\to \Gal(L'/K)=\Z/p\Z$, $L'\subset L$, $L'/K$ not unramified.
+Replacing $K$ by its finite tame extension, we may assume that we have a surjection $\Gal(L/K)\to \Gal(L'/K)=\Z/p\Z$; $L'\subset L$ and $L'/K$ is not unramified.
 Then the ideal $\sH$ of $A$ associated to $L'/K$ is contained in $\m_A$.
-By Theorem \ref{thm1}, the ramification of $L'/K$ is not logarithmically bounded by $\bar A \cH$.
-Hence the ramification of $L'/K$ is not logarithmically bounded by $\m_{\bar A}$. \end{pf}
+By Theorem \ref{thm1}, the ramification of $L'/K$ is not logarithmically bounded by $\bar A \sH$.
+Hence, the ramification of $L'/K$ is not logarithmically bounded by $\m_{\bar A}$. \end{pf}